victor-am/ruby_detective/README.md

 - Explorable and interactive network graph of the project dependencies
 - Graph nodes colored by namespace, making it easier to spot contexts
 - Useful information like lines of code, number of dependencies and dependents, etc
-- Fully self-contained .html file that can be easily shared
+- Outputs a fully self-contained .html file that can be easily shared

 ## Instalation
 ```